wehs7661/MBAR_presentation_2_20_19/NaCl/PMF/README.md

 `pullx-umbrella.xvg`: There are 47 .xvg files which contain the data (the value of reaction coordinate as a functino of time) extracted from 47 independent simulations along the reaction coordinate.

+`NaCl_analysis_MBAR_GAM_comments.py`: This is the older version of MBAR code with Garrett's comments.
+There is not section for bootstrapping in the code.

 `NaCl_analysis_MBAR_bootstrapping.py`: This is the python code for MBAR analysis.
 PMF data can be obtained by simply running the file and all the figures will be save automatically, including `Bootstrapping_MBAR_var.png` and `PMF_MBAR.png`.
 The section of bootstrapping starts from line 168 and can be turned on or off in line 22.
 (The number of bootstrap samples can be defined in lie 23.)

 `PMF_MBAR.png`: This figure was generated from `NaCl_analysis_MBAR_bootstrapping.py` with 200 bins used for plotting.